Sonet1123/Auto_Loan_Credit_Decisioning_Model/README.md

 - `training_data.csv`: Includes historical application outcomes with the target variable `bad_flag`.
 - `evaluation_data.csv`: Unlabeled dataset for generating approval predictions.

+## Code
+-See 'CODE.ipynb' for the codes used to do the project

 ## Model Highlights

 - Logistic Regression with class balancing performed best (AUC = 0.796).